MPAS-Dev/compass/docs/users_guide/ocean/test_groups/parabolic_bowl.rst

 viz
 ~~~

-The vizualization step can be configured to plot the timeseries for an
+The visualization step can be configured to plot the timeseries for an
 arbitrary set of coordinates by setting ``points``.
 Also, the interval
 between contour plot time snaps can be controlled with ``plot_interval``.